Winter’s hottest ticket

 With support from our Events and Festivals investment program, and additional funding through Travel Drumheller’s Badlands Live initiative, the festival reached new audiences across the province.
 Coaching from our destination development team also helped shape a long-term vision for Cold Bones, positioning it as a tool for seasonal dispersion and fostering year-round tourism sustainability.

-Plans for Cold Bones Fest 2026 and beyond are already in motion, with plans to expand the number of partner venues, collaborate with the Town of Drumheller, Travel Drumheller, and other stakeholders to align to the broader community calendar of events, and encourage more travellers from Calgary and beyond to stay for the weekend, supporting local hotels during a season that needs it the most.
+Plans for Cold Bones Fest 2026 and beyond include expanding the number of partner venues, collaborating with the Town of Drumheller, Travel Drumheller, and other stakeholders to align to the broader community calendar of events.
+To encourage more travellers to stay the weekend and explore the area, the event organizers are creating unique and exciting itinerary recommendations for travellers who attend.
+Innovative ideas like this support local hotels, food joints, and experiences during a season that needs it the most.

 This is more than a music festival, it’s a blueprint for how Alberta communities can come together, get creative, and build thriving tourism economies beyond the high season.